Archimedes4/Pauly/README.md

 ### File Structure

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> The public folder needs pdfjs to run and the code in components -> pdf -> index.web needs to be updated.

 - \__tests\__: Holds tests
 - assets: Holds images and fonts